ANNUAL CE MINDFULNESS RETREAT

 COURSE INFORMATION:

-VIN Foundation Vets4Vets® is inviting interested members of the veterinary profession the opportunity to take time and participate in a weekend of didactics and dialogues with the aim of helping us return to our professional and personal lives with a greater sense of meaning and gratitude.
-The didactics will be a combination of group participation and speaker presentation.
+VIN Foundation is inviting interested members of the veterinary profession the opportunity to take time and participate in a few days of didactics and dialogues that help participants return to our professional and personal lives with greater clarity, meaning and gratitude.
+The didactics will be a combination of group discussion and speaker presentation.

-ACCREDITATION: This course has been approved for 7 hours of continuing education credit for veterinarians and veterinary technicians/technologists in jurisdictions that recognize RACE, NY State, and CVPM approval.
+ACCREDITATION: This course is pending approval for 8 hours of continuing education credit for veterinarians and veterinary technicians/technologists in jurisdictions that recognize RACE, NY State, and CVPM approval.

 COURSE AGENDA/LEARNING OBJECTIVES: